 The fourth principle in Intuitive Eating, Challenge the Food Police, encourages us to recognize all of our thoughts about food, eating, and weight.
 Some of these thoughts are nurturing and kind while others are downright destructive.

 The Food Police is an incredibly critical voice that tells us we are “bad” for eating any certain food or “good” for meeting our goals.
-It keeps us bound to food rules and enslaved to diet culture, proclaiming we can never trust our bodies’ own instincts.
+It keeps us bound to food rules and enslaved to diet culture.
+It proclaims we can never trust our bodies’ own instincts.

 Look back at your paper and circle any through or belief that came from your internal food police.
 As you look at each item individually, ask yourself where this thought or belief originated from.
 Maybe you followed a diet once that told you carbs will make you gain weight so you’ve restricted carbs ever since.
 Or maybe your third grade teacher lightheartedly told you once that she didn’t like her ankles and that make you VERY aware of your own ankles since that moment.
 Just notice these things.
 Ask your brain and your body to take you back to your earliest memories of these food rules.